influxdata/kapacitor/CONTRIBUTING.md

 go generate ./...
 ```

-For the generate command to succeed you will need a few dependencies installed on your system:
+For the generate command to succeed you will need a few dependencies installed on your system.
+These dependencies are already vendored in the code and and can be installed from there.

 * tmpl -- A utility used to generate code from templates.
-Install via `go get github.com/benbjohnson/tmpl`
+Install via `go install ./vendor/github.com/benbjohnson/tmpl`
 * protoc + protoc-gen-go -- A protobuf compiler plus the protoc-gen-go extension.
-    You need version 3.0.0-beta-2 of protoc.
+    You need version 3.0.0 of protoc.
-    To install the go plugin run `go get github.com/golang/protobuf/protoc-gen-go`
+    To install the go plugin run `go install ./vendor/github.com/golang/protobuf/protoc-gen-go`

-NOTE: Since installing dependencies can often be painful we have provided a docker container that comes with all of these dependencies installed.
-See the section below about the build script and docker.

 The Build Script
 ----------------